How to Make a PanoramaJesse

 In a case like this, you can either take the time to re-align, or you can cover the seam with the Eraser tool.

-Zoom in closely on the seam area, and adjust the eraser brush size by pressing the Alt key while dragging the mouse.
+Zoom in closely on the seam area, and adjust the Eraser brush size by pressing the Alt key while dragging the mouse.
+You can also adjust the brush hardness and opacity on the Tool options palette, which may help with blending.

 Zoom out, and nothing appears amiss.
 Now we can crop, merge layers, and save.